farcasterxyz/contracts/docs/docs.md

 ### Permissions

 The Name Registry, unlike the ID Registry, implements an Access Control system that defines roles which can be granted to different addresses.
-The system has three high permissioned roles which must be kept secure to perform infrequent, sensitive operations:
+The system has two high permissioned roles which must be kept secure to perform infrequent, sensitive operations:

-- **Default Administrator** - Can grant and revoke all other roles.
+- **Default Admin** - Can grant and revoke all other roles, including Admin.
-- **Owner** - Used to upgrade the contract, change the trusted sender and disable trusted sending.
+- **Admin** - Used to upgrade the contract, change the vault, change the trusted sender and disable trusted sending.
-- **Treasurer** - Used to withdraw funds and set the fee rate.

-The system also has two lower permissioned roles that can be granted to people performing more frequent operations:
+The system also has three lower permissioned roles that can be granted to people performing more frequent operations:

 - **Operator** - Used by on-call teams to pause and resume the contract.
 - **Moderator** - Used by moderators to reclaim names from users and change the location to which they are reclaimed.
+- **Treasurer** - Used to withdraw funds to the vault and set the fee rate.

 ## 3. Recovery System